G-NT3806KSJP

 moveable each morning…

-You’ll have to seek the poem’s ending and read the other four translations included in Issue (8), along with translations of Galician poet Oriana Méndez by Jacob Rogers, and new work from Eva Kristina Olsson, translated by Johannes Göransson.
-Additionally, I’ve decided to include a reprint of a mimeograph of a long poem by the Language-adjacent poet Mary Lane called “Electricity.”
-My inquiry into her was unsuccessful—so if you happen to have any further information about her work, whereabouts, or career, I would be incredibly glad to receive it.
+You’ll have to seek the poem’s ending and read the other four translations included in Issue (8), along with translations of Galician poet Oriana Méndez by Jacob Rogers, and new work from Eva Kristina Olsson, translated by Johannes Göransson, for recourse to their respective spectral pools of language, planes of vision.
+Relatedly, I’ve decided to include a reprint of a mimeograph of a long, trance-like poem by the Language-adjacent poet Mary Lane called “Electricity.”
+Lane’s enunciations are similar to Hannah Wiener, but the supernatural’s fluctuations are charted in streamlined duration, repetition.
+My inquiry into her work and life beyond finding this poem by chance was unsuccessful—so if you happen to have any further information about her whereabouts or writing career, I would be incredibly glad to receive it.

 This past summer, I wrote and gave a lecture called “The Making of a Literary Magazine” in which I attempted to give the complete context for Annulet in forty-five minutes.
 While I managed to begin defining some of my objectives and approach, among the many things I realized as I attempted to compress at high clip the history of the literary periodical, is that it’s never a clement time to start a journal, nor is it, by extension, a clement time for any literary activity.
 Don’t let any depressive or cynical nostrum discourage you from it.
 Despite precarity, despite ephemerality, we keep so much alive in writing, making, and reading, I mean, of one another’s experience amidst others—not least our souls—in the effort to make meaning out of whatever our experience of calamity or calm might be.